Is The Ammo Shortage Almost Over?

 What caused the recent ammunition shortage?

-The primary cause of the ammunition shortage was massive panic buying by gun owners, triggered by social and political events.
-This surge in demand, rather than a lack of production capacity, led to depleted shelves and increased prices across the country.
+The ammunition shortage was primarily driven by massive panic buying from gun owners, triggered by social and political events, rather than a simple lack of manufacturer production capacity.
+This led to rapid price increases and depleted retail shelves nationwide.

 Related News